YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/04_composite_mojits.rst

 Introduction
 ------------

-Composite mojits are simply configuring a parent mojit to have children that it can execute with the Composite addon.
+Composite mojits are simply parent mojits with child mojits that can be executed by the parent with the ``Composite`` addon.
 This allows you to have central control over several mojits that are responsible for generating content for parts of a page, and it also allows you to share data and configuration with child mojits.